Indydude7/winterized-antlers/ELK Repo.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the elk-install.yml file to /etc/ansible.
+- Copy the install-elk.yml file to /etc/ansible.
 - Update the hosts file to include 10.1.0.4 in a group named [elk].
-- Run the playbook, and navigate to http://(elk_server_IP)/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to http://(elk_server_IP):5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._